kmrollins/MSDS6306-CaseStudy1/CaseStudy1.md

 # Introduction

-In 2017, 83 percent of all beer was domestically produced, and 17 percent was imported from more than 100 different countries around the world.
-Based on beer shipment data and U.S. Census population statistics, U.S. consumers 21 years and older consumed 26.9 gallons of beer and cider per person during 2017.
+"In 2017, 83 percent of all beer was domestically produced, and 17 percent was imported from more than 100 different countries around the world.
+Based on beer shipment data and U.S. Census population statistics, U.S. consumers 21 years and older consumed 26.9 gallons of beer and cider per person during 2017."
 (Source: https://www.nbwa.org/resources/industry-fast-facts)

 Consumers have many options on the choice of beer they drink today.
 The beer industry is saturated with regards to production and consumption over the past 10 years.
 To ward off competition, and to earn a position in the market, it is imperative that brewing companies come up with new strategies.
 However, large breweries still have the majority market share.